top of page

 by ALAN BROOKS

-Synopsis: Three best friends, eager to sink their money into a surefire investment scheme, have two days to convince a fourth friend to invest with them, but they are stymied by his timidity and by one of their wives, who smells a rat.
+Three best friends, eager to sink their money into a surefire investment scheme, have two days to convince a fourth friend to invest with them, but they are stymied by his timidity and by one of their wives, who smells a rat.
 Convinced it's a scam, she fights to expose the truth and to save the men from themselves.

-ONCE IN A LIFETIME, AGAIN (a musical) by STEPHEN GARDNER
+ONCE IN A LIFETIME, AGAIN

-Synopsis: After his wife's death, Jesse is racked by guilt for choosing career over love.
+After his wife's death, Jesse is racked by guilt for choosing career over love.
 A workplace meltdown forces him into therapy, where songwriting becomes his unexpected doorway into truth.
 At 65, armed with hard-won insight and shaky courage, he stumbles into the bewildering dating world—an often comic, always tender quest to see whether a second great love is possible.

 ONE NIGHT AT THE BLACKBIRD